Destitute North Korea accepts, then rejects, flood aid from South

 North Korea rejected help from the South, saying, “That type of support is not needed”, an official at the South Korean Unification Ministry said on Tuesday.

-North Korea has a record of flip-flopping on international agreements, especially on deals reached in so-called six-party talks to halt its nuclear weapons program.
+North Korea has a record of flip-flopping on international agreements, especially on deals reached in so-called six-party talks to halt its nuclear weapons programme.

 The South’s offer came after the U.N.
 World Food Programme said last month it would send a first batch of emergency food aid to North Korea.